Bacteria, Yeasts and Microflora from Quebec Cheeses

 - The analysis of the cheeses’ natural microbiotas and their stability over time will help to identify the species that influence product quality and thereby improve production consistency.

 - To complete an inventory of the species present in fine cheeses from Quebec;

-- To identify the metabolic pathways of 20 keys species from the secondary microflora of fine cheeses;
+- To identify, by sequencing, the metabolic pathways of 20 keys species from the secondary microflora of fine cheeses;

 Results and potential benefits

 Metagenomic methods were developed and optimized to establish a profile of cheese microbiotas (on the surface and in the interior).
 The natural species found in a total of 49 cheeses from 21 different cheesemakers in Quebec were inventoried.
 The varieties analyzed included washed-rind firm cheeses, washed-rind soft cheeses, soft cheeses with a bloomy rind and firm cheeses with a natural rind.